SafeguardmediaHub/QA/blog/features/04-metadata-analysis.md

 **Objective**: Verify handling of video with no metadata tags in container.

 **Test Steps**:

-1. Upload video with no tags (raw encode without metadata)
+1. Upload video with no tags (raw encode without metadata) ✅
-2. Retrieve metadata
+2. Retrieve metadata ✅

 **Expected Result**:

-- `metadata.video.tags`: Empty object `{}` or undefined
+- `metadata.video.tags`: Empty object `{}` or undefined ✅
-- Analysis reasons: "No metadata tags found in video container"
+- Analysis reasons: "No metadata tags found in video container" ✅
-- Completeness score reduced
+- Completeness score reduced ✅
-- No processing errors
+- No processing errors ✅

-**Status**: ⏳ Pending
+**Status**: Completed.
+All test cases passed successfully

 ---